Project Summary - PI.17.01

-- 1.1 Metaevaluation of where perpetrator interventions are, and should be, situated within the overall response to violence against women and their children
+- 1.1 Meta-evaluation of where perpetrator interventions are, and should be, situated within the overall response to violence against women and their children; and

 The research will:

-- Provide a comprehensive analysis of research on integrated systems and interventions for perpetrators, and undertake service mapping of current domestic and family violence (DFV) and sexual violence (SV) responses incorporating interventions across the continuum of responses from primary prevention to tertiary interventions (Component One); and
+- Provide a comprehensive analysis of research on integrated systems and interventions for perpetrators, and undertake service mapping of current domestic and family violence (DFV) and sexual violence responses incorporating interventions across the continuum of responses from primary prevention to tertiary interventions; and

-- Examine how the tracking, engagement and retention of perpetrators within Systems of Perpetrator Interventions (SIPs) can be enhanced (Component Two).
+- Examine how the tracking, engagement and retention of perpetrators within Perpetrator Intervention (PI) Systems can be enhanced.

 - Mr Damian Green, Curtin University